11uc/whole_cell_patch/README.md

 	same to include all firing rate.
 *	*idRange*: ids which a action potential in a trial to have to be included.
 	Leave the same to include all action potentials.
+#### Accommondation
+Calculate average accomondation ratio of instantaneous firing rate between two action potentials.
+It's define as the second action potential over the first action potential.

+*	*cells*: ids of cells for which to calculate the properties.
+Leave empty to include all cells.
+*	*rateRange*: firing rate a trial to have to be included.
+Leave the same to include all firing rate.
+*	*early_ap*: id of the first action potential.
+*	*late_ap*: id of the second action potential
 #### Rheobase
 Calculate average rheobases for cells, i.e. the least amount current required for the neuron to fire action potentials.